Frequently Asked Questions

 How can I register for Distance Education courses?

 Students who have been admitted to NCC can register for Distance Education courses as part of the normal registration process.
 Most students will be able to register through the Student Information and Registration System (referred to as “MyNCC”).
 Academic advisement information will be sent through NCC email accounts in advance of the time to register.
 The registration priority window is based on earned credits and gives students with more credits the opportunity to select courses before students with fewer credits.
 It is imperative that students register as soon as they are allowed, before the next credit priority begins, as course availability will become restricted.
-In addition, students who are only registering for Distance Education courses may call the Office for Distance Education to register by phone (516.572.7883).
-Normal office hours are Monday through Friday from 8:00 a.m. to 3:30 p.m.
+Individuals who have never attended NCC may apply as a Degree, Non-Degree or International Student.
+To obtain complete instructions and the appropriate application, visit the College’s web site ncc.edu.

 What do I need to access the course?

-Students in online (fully online and hybrid courses) MUST HAVE access to a computer which has a connection to the Internet.
+Students in online and hybrid courses MUST HAVE access to a computer which has a connection to the Internet.
 The computer can be a PC or a Macintosh.
 In addition, access requires a web browser, such as Internet Explorer, Firefox, or Safari.
-Students in telecourses may need access to video and/or audio playback devices, as well as computer access.
-Access to audiovisual devices and computers is also available in our College Library for students who need additional support.

 How do I take examinations?